cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 ### Configure the plugin

-In your `gatsby-config.js`, point `gatsby-source-filesystem` to images in your app, then set up `gatsby-source-cloudinary` with your credentials.
+In your `gatsby-config.js`, point `gatsby-source-filesystem` to images in your app, then set up `gatsby-transformer-cloudinary` with your credentials.

 ```js
 // Load the environment variables.